MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/errors-apply-cu-contained-availability-group.md

 ### Error 4

-After creating a contained avaialbility group, if you connect to the contained availability group listener and create a SQL Server login principal, when you connect using the login principal you will receive the error below in SQL Server Management Studio:
+After you create a contained availability group, if you connect to the contained availability group listener and create a SQL Server login principal, you will receive the following error in SQL Server Management Studio (SSMS) when you connect by using the login principal:

 > Error connecting to '_your listener'_
 > Failed to retrieve data for this request.
 (Microsoft.SqlServer.Management.Sdk.Sfc)
 > An exception occurred while executing a Transact-SQL statement or batch.
 (Microsoft.SqlServer.ConnectionInfo)
 > The EXECUTE permission was denied on the object 'xp_msver', database 'mssqlsystemresource', schema 'sys'.
 (Mocrosoft SQL Server, Error: 229)

-The cause of this error is the public role is not granted executed permission on the xp_msver extended stored procedure on the contained AG master.
+This error occurs because the public role isn't granted the EXECUTE permission on the xp_msver extended stored procedure on the master server of the included availability group (AG).

 ## Resolution